 Prayer for yourself and people on your prayer list…

-- We will give thanks to you, Lord, with all my heart; we will tell of all your wonderful deeds.
+- We give wholehearted thanks to you, Lord; we will tell of all your wonderful deeds.

 - We will be glad and rejoice in you; we will sing the praises of your name, O Most High.